-Further information: "Contour cycle, bidirectional G835 (contourparallel with neutral tool)", Page 357
+Further information: "Contour cycle, bidirectional G835 (contour parallel with neutral tool)", Page 364

-- RH: Wrkpc. blank contour evaluation only if no workpiece blank has been defined - 0: (depends on defined parameters) - No parameters: workpiece blank from ICP contour and tool position - XA and ZA: workpiece blank from ICP contour and starting point of workpiece blank - J: workpiece blank from ICP contour and equidistant oversize - 1: From tool position (workpiece blank from ICP contour and tool position) - 2: With blank start point (workpiece blank from ICP contour and starting point of workpiece blank XA and ZA) - 3 Equidistant oversize (workpiece blank from ICP contour and equidistant oversize J) - 4: Long.-transv. oversize (workpiece blank from ICP contour, transverse oversize XA and longitudinal oversize ZA) - J: Workpiece blank oversize (radius value will only be evaluated if no workpiece blank has been defined) - XA, ZA: Start point blank (Definition of the corner point of the workpiece blank contour-an evaluation will only take place if no workpiece blank has been defined beforehand) - B: Contour calculation - 0: Automatic - 1: Tool left (G41) - 2: Tool right(G42)
+- RH: Wrkpc. blank contour evaluation only if no workpiece blank has been defined - 0: (depends on defined parameters) - No parameters: workpiece blank from ICP contour and tool position - XA and ZA: workpiece blank from ICP contour and starting point of workpiece blank - J: workpiece blank from ICP contour and equidistant oversize - 1: From tool position (workpiece blank from ICP contour and tool position) - 2: With blank start point (workpiece blank from ICP contour and starting point of workpiece blank XA and ZA) - 3 Equidistant oversize (workpiece blank from ICP contour and equidistant oversize J) - 4: Long.-transv. oversize (workpiece blank from ICP contour, transverse oversize XA and longitudinal oversize ZA) - J: Workpiece blank oversize (radius value will only be evaluated if no workpiece blank has been defined) - XA, ZA: Start point blank (Definition of the corner point of the workpiece blank contour-an evaluation will only take place if no workpiece blank has been defined beforehand)